DJShankyShoe/scythe/README.md

 ![image](https://user-images.githubusercontent.com/83162708/149710721-b11d2b42-55a0-4b5a-8f38-648dcb9210f4.png)

 # After alert being triggered
-The main.py located at /opt/splunk/splunk/bin/scripts will run.
+The main.py located at /opt/splunk/splunk/bin/scripts will run.</br>
 The script will hash the JSON format fingerprints and check if the hash is exist in myhash.txt

-If Exist:
+If Exist:</br>
 Do nothing.

-If NOT Exist:
+If NOT Exist:</br>